arduino/help-center-content/content/Education and Kits/Registration/Find-the-activation-code-for-an-Arduino-Education-kit.md

 id: 4402999992850
 ---

 Most Arduino Education kits do not require activation codes, and all online learning content can be found by visiting [courses.arduino.cc](https://www.arduino.cc/education/courses/).
-However, [some kits](#kits) require registration with an activation code for full access to their courses.
+However, [some kits](#kits) require registration with an activation code for full course access.

 In this article: